JThor1990/DMR_GroupSizeEffects/README.md

 ## i) Status-related survivorship in females

+Using multi-state models to estimate 'survivorship' of females in one of three states: in-group non-breeder, dispersed single female, breeder.

-## ii) Early life growth, adult body mass, and body condition
+## ii) Early life growth, adult body mass

+Modelling the effect of group size on skeletal (via teeth width) and body mass growth, as well as additional confirmatory analyses of adult mass.

+## iv) The body condition of single females

+Comparing the body condition of single females vs size-matched in-group non-breeders, through allometric scaling relationships of body mass on skeletal size.

-## iii) Within-group recruitment rates
+## iv) Within-group recruitment rates

+Analysing the effect of group size on the recruitment rate of offspring across the duration of our study (longitudinal analysis).
+We also create new pairs experimental by introducing unrelated adult males to a portion of dispersed single females, and compare their rates of recruitment against established groups (experimental analysis); to test whether the absence of additional group members reduces the reproductive output of breeding females.